Damlaaulku/A-full-react-ecommerce-website/README.md

 JavaScript ES6: The latest version of JavaScript is used for scripting and providing interactivity to the website.

-Overall, the React Pizza Store is a straightforward ecommerce project built with React, catering to a virtual pizza store.
+Overall, this is a straightforward ecommerce project built with React, catering to a virtual pizza store.
 It aims to provide a seamless user experience while ordering pizzas and learning more about the store.
 Whether you are a pizza enthusiast, a React developer, or just someone curious to explore the project, this repository welcomes contributions and feedback from everyone.
 Enjoy the pizza adventure! 🍕